HEAD COACH: Jim Wolfinger

 “What I appreciated most of this group is that they understand success is not handed them.
 We’ve had a couple of seasons where we didn’t reach the Final Four and now they realize the outside competition is getting tougher and they have to get tougher to match it.

 Wolfinger’s nature is to maintain a “measured optimism” until a team and a season takes on a firm identity.
-And he readily admits the competitive nature of rugby has changed dramatically since he and valued assistant founded the program and built STH into one of the premiere high school brands in the state while expanding the Eagle profile across the United States.
+And he readily admits the competitive nature of rugby has changed dramatically since he and valued assistant founded the program and built STH into one of the premier high school brands in the state while expanding the Eagle profile across the United States.

 Within in the last five years the sport has surged with a 14 percent year-over-year climb nationally to a total of 1.2 million participants throughout the country.